Photograph: Paul Hiffmeyer, courtesy Disneyland

 Things to Do

-Disneyland's Halloween spirit materializes before you can even finish getting over the post-Labor Day blues.
-Every day hundreds of lively jack-o-lanterns dot Main Street and a few rides get a festive treatment: Space Mountain Ghost Galaxy and the Tim...
+Disneyland's Halloween spirit materializes before you even have time to catch the post-Labor Day blues.
+Hundreds of lively jack-o-lanterns begin to dot Main Street and a pair of park stagles get a festive treatment: Space Mountain Ghost Galaxy and the...